 Hailed by critics and audiences alike as one of Canada’s finest oratorio choirs, Pax Christi Chorale delivers stirring performances with great polish and total conviction.

-Under the leadership of new artistic director David Bowser, the award-winning choir aspires to build on its strengths and accomplishments to achieve new levels of performance and audience engagement.
+Under the leadership of artistic director David Bowser, the award-winning choir aspires to build on its strengths and accomplishments to achieve new levels of performance and audience engagement.
 Collaborations with outstanding guest artists and partners give audiences and performers a deep appreciation for choral masterworks and new Canadian music.

 The Pax Christi Chamber choir placed first in its category in Choral Canada’s 2017 national competition for amateur choirs, for its performance of works by two talented young Canadian composers; Jared Tomlinson and Matthew Emery.
 The full choir was awarded an honourable mention in its category in the same competition.